 What are some signs and symptoms of illness in a puppy?

 As a new owner or just an owner with a new puppy, maybe it has been a while since you had a puppy; things you should be looking for as an owner at home are vomiting, diarrhea, not acting right, or just laying around, a running nose, a cough, runny eyes, even things like difficulty going to the bathroom or peeing a lot.
 Is that a house training issue, or is there a medical issue?

 What are the signs of a healthy, thriving puppy?

 A nice, healthy, thriving puppy should be running around, playing, eating and drinking well, and moving fine.
 They should also have nice clean skin and a nice hair coat.

 We tell people starting off with these little guys at home that the initial things would be leash training or harness training and getting them used to that.
 Messing with their feet because these guys will need their toenails trimmed at some point in their lives.
 So, as soon we start messing with their feet and desensitize them to that, the easier it is on you as an owner to trim those nails, but we can also trim their nails here at the clinic.
 They may need their ears cleaned or checked one of these days.
 The sooner we do that, the sooner we can get started desensitizing them where that’s more comfortable.
 As far as the other major training goes, we as a team have contacts of somebody we may recommend for puppy training or a puppy class for your new puppy.

 What will my vet be looking for when first examining my puppy?

-If you still have other questions and you'd like to reach out to us, you can call us directly at (330) 948-2002, you can email us, or you can reach out on social media.
-But please do reach out, and we'll get back to you as fast as we can.
+If you still have other questions and you’d like to reach out to us, you can call us directly at (330) 948-2002, email us, or reach out on social media.
+But please do reach out, and we’ll get back to you as fast as we can.